xNasuni/artlist-downloader/.github/ISSUE_TEMPLATE/bug-report.md

 ---
-name: Bug report
+name: BUG REPORT
-about: Create a report to help us improve
+about: USE THIS TO REPORT A BUG IF SCRIPT ISN'T WORKING!
 title: ''
 labels: bug
 assignees: xNasuni